mmuratarat/mmuratarat.github.io/_pages/faq.md

 * If the P value is less than your significance (alpha) level, the hypothesis test is statistically significant.
 * If the confidence interval does not contain the null hypothesis value, the results are statistically significant.
 * If the P value is less than alpha, the confidence interval will not contain the null hypothesis value.

+#### What is confidence interval?

+The purpose of taking a random sample from a population and computing a statistic, such as the mean from the data, is to approximate the mean of the population.
+How well the sample statistic estimates the underlying population value is always an issue.
+In statistical inference, one wishes to estimate population parameters using observed sample data.
+A confidence interval gives an estimated range of values which is likely to include an unknown population parameter, the estimated range being calculated from a given set of sample data

+Confidence intervals are constructed at a confidence level, such as $95\%$, selected by the user.
+What does this mean?
+It means that if the same population is sampled on numerous occasions and interval estimates are made on each occasion, the resulting intervals would bracket the true population parameter in approximately $95\%$ of the cases.

+For example, when we try to construct confidence interval for the true mean of heights of men, the "$95\%$" says that $95$ of $100$ experiments will include the true mean, but $5$ won't.
+So there is a 1-in-20 chance ($5\%$) that our confidence interval does NOT include the true mean.

+In the same way that statistical tests can be one or two-sided, confidence intervals can be one or two-sided.
+A two-sided confidence interval brackets the population parameter from above and below.
+A one-sided confidence interval brackets the population parameter either from above or below and furnishes an upper or lower bound to its magnitude.
+Confidence intervals only assess sampling error in relation to the parameter of interest.
+(Sampling error is simply the error inherent when trying to estimate the characteristic of an entire population from a sample.)
+Consequently, you should be aware of these important considerations:

+* As you increase the sample size, the sampling error decreases and the intervals become narrower.
+If you could increase the sample size to equal the population, there would be no sampling error.
+In this case, the confidence interval would have a width of zero and be equal to the true population parameter.
+* Confidence intervals only tell you about the parameter of interest and nothing about the distribution of individual values.

 #### What do Type I and Type II errors mean?